 Construction and heavy equipment appraisals.

-A construction equipment appraisal from Lukes & Lukes is an independent, USPAP-compliant opinion of value for the fleet: excavators, loaders, dozers, graders, cranes, compaction and off-highway trucks.
-Each is valued by make, model, year, meter hours, condition and attachments, against an unusually deep and transparent auction and dealer market, so comparable sales evidence is strong.
-Hours and undercarriage drive the number, and emissions tier can limit where a machine can be sold.
+A construction equipment appraisal from Lukes & Lukes is an independent, USPAP-compliant opinion of value for the fleet: excavators, loaders, dozers, graders, cranes, compaction equipment and off-highway trucks.
+We value each machine by make, model, year, meter hours, condition and attachments, then test the number against auction and dealer sales of comparable machines.
+Hours and undercarriage drive the figure, and emissions tier can limit where a machine can be sold.
 Built to withstand lender, SBA, IRS, audit and legal review.

 What we appraise